 Not a lot I can say to that!

 I’ve learnt not to contradict.
 It doesn’t help and can cause anger (my mum’s favourite saying is “don’t be stupid, I know my daughter!“

 For me, the key thing I have to remember is my mum knows she has a daughter.
 She knows my name, I know that she loves me.
 I’ve learned to accept it.
 I remind myself that the part of her brain that identifies my face to her has deteriorated.
 I get fleeting moments when she’ll remember me if I leave the room and come back in again.
 But most of the time she has forgotten me and I live with that.

-So if you’re a carer experiencing this, and feeling guilt, sadness or not sure how to cope, here are 7 tips that can help!
+So if you’re a carer experiencing this, and feeling guilt, sadness or not sure how to cope, know you’re not alone.

 If your loved one doesn’t recognise you, it doesn’t necessarily mean they’ve forgotten you, they may not recognise that version of you, or just you on that day or they may just retain an emotional memory of you.

 In the end, there will come a time they won’t recognise you at all, but just ask yourself – does it really matter?